Regularization (Lasso, Ridge, and ElasticNet Regression)

 Regularization

-We use overfitting to describe when the model learning is performing well on the training dataset but fails to generalize on the unseen or test dataset.
-This condition is also mentioned because the model is suffering from high variance.
+We use the term overfitting to describe a situation where a model performs well on the training dataset but fails to generalize to unseen or test data.
+This condition is also associated with high variance.
 Overfitting on the training data can be illustrated as:

 In other words, our predicted values are so close to the actual values, that the cost goes to zero and the model has memorized everything.